tldr-pages/tldr/pages/linux/pacman-s.md

 `sudo pacman -Syu --ignore {{package}}`

-- Remove not installed packages and unused repositories from the cache (use `-Scc` flag to clean all packages):
+- Remove not installed packages and unused repositories from the [c]ache (use `-Scc` flag to clean all packages):

 `sudo pacman -Sc`